mkosaka1/Classification_Model/README.md

 ![](/images/confusion_matrix.png)

 We were able to create a model using a Voting Classifier bundling the KNN, Logsitic, Decision Tree, and Random Forest models that produced a model with an F-1 score of .6680 and an accuracy score of .7850.
-The baseline accuracy, if we were just to choose the majority class for all datapoints, was .7005 for our dataset, utilizing the Voting Classifier model we are able to increase that accuracy by 12 percent.
+The baseline accuracy, if we were just to choose the majority class for all datapoints, was .7005 for our dataset, utilizing the Voting Classifier model we are able to increase that accuracy by 12 percent.[Google Slides](https://docs.google.com/presentation/d/1RYuTh9dFPOzJo0IkjLOwL0ptJ_eTNzYKQgWviHJQvaQ/edit#slide=id.g8b57e1b895_0_188)

 ## Use Case Insights